nsrau/azure-docs.it-it/articles/iot-accelerators/iot-accelerators-remote-monitoring-deploy-local-vscode.md

 ### <a name="connect-to-the-dashboard"></a>Connettersi al dashboard

-Per accedere alla dashboard della soluzione di monitoraggio remoto, passare a [http://localhost:9000](http://localhost:9000) nel browser.
+Per accedere a dashboard della soluzione di monitoraggio remoto, passare a http:\//localhost:9000 nel browser.

 ## <a name="clean-up"></a>Eseguire la pulizia